AustinJVC/Commander/README.md

 **Customizing welcome images:**

 Replace existing background images in the "res/welcomeMessages/" folder with your preferred ones.
-Update the code with new filenames and adjust the number of available backgrounds for seamless integration.
+Update the code with new filenames and adjust the available backgrounds for seamless integration.

 ### Fun: